 Field Course Descriptions

 This course has two components.
-The first component is a two-day classroom based Introduction to Mountaineering Seminar.
-The first day of the Seminar we learn basic glaciology, route finding, gear selection, food planning, and expedition cooking and camping.
-The second day of the seminar we learn rope handling, knots and hitches that apply to glacier travel, how to attach to a rope, how to move as a rope team over rock and glacier, and how to self-arrest.
-After completing the seminar we move on to the second component which is the field-based portion of the course.
-This can take place on a separate weekend, giving students time to practice what has been learned in the Introduction to Mountaineering Seminar, or can take place right before the field-based component.
-The field-based portion is a guided three-day climb of Mt.
-Baker, Mt.
-Shuksan, or another glaciated peak in the Cascades.
-For those with sufficient experience, more technical or remote routes may be chosen.
+The first component is a five-day Mountaineering Skills Course on Mt.
+Baker or Mt.
+Shuksan.
+Learn basic glaciology, route finding, gear selection, food planning, expedition cooking and camping, rope handling, knots and hitches that apply to glacier travel, how to attach to a rope, how to move as a rope team over rock and glacier, how to self-arrest, and how to perform crevasse rescue in a real crevasse.
+You will also have the opportunity to summit a glaciated peak as part of the first five days of the course.
+After completing the five-day skills course you will assist on a three-day guided climb of a glaciated peak.
+This can take place the following weekend or later in the season, but cannot take place the following year because information can be forgotten between your course and the guided climb.
+For those with sufficient experience, a technical or remote route may be chosen.
 As a student in the Alpine Climbing Leadership Program you will be expected to take-on duties such as camp set-up and cooking, and teach classes to climbing members, such as rope team travel.
 One day of your climb will be designated to practicing kick-stepping techniques in snow, ice axe positions, self-arrest, and team arrest.
 Your guides will then lead a summit climb, giving you time to practice the skills you have learned while progressing to and descending from the summit.

 Prior multi-day backpacking experience, rock climbing or gym climbing experience, and experience belaying a top-rope climber is required.
-Helpful experience includes belaying a lead climber and lead climbing experience.
+Helpful experience includes belaying a lead climber, building anchors, and lead climbing.

-This is a seven-day course that can be divided into four sessions done at different times, or all seven days can be done at once.
+This is an eleven-day course that can be divided into four sessions done at different times, or all ten days can be done at once.
 Each session lays a foundation of learning for the next.
 It is possible to test out of a session by demonstrating skills or providing a resume that demonstrates competency.
-This course will allow students to participate in multi-pitch alpine rock climbs.
+This course will allow students to participate in multi-pitch alpine rock climbs in the mountains.
 Students who demonstrate the appropriate technical and movement skills will be able to lead portions of multi-pitch climbs under the guidance of instructors.
 The course consists of the following sessions:

 Learn about Leave-No-Trace, rope management, finding climbing routes, risk management, safety checks, and rock climbing movement in an outdoor setting.